Hypfer/Valetudo/docs/_pages/installation/midea.md

 If you're seeing `OTP Password:`, then you're on the happy path.
 Otherwise, it's the unhappy path.

+Which one you will get depends on the model of robot and the installed firmware version, meaning that it may change if the firmware is updated.

 ### Step 2: Building the update package

 Before you continue with the next steps, build an update package for manual installation via the <a href="https://builder.dontvacuum.me" rel="noopener" target="_blank">Dustbuilder</a>.